serverlessresearch/srk/docs/source/Examples/lambci.rst

 Before running a simple example the SRK configuration for LambCI lambda needs to be set up.
-It is sufficient to specify the data directory and the address of the invocation webserver as in the following example.
+It is sufficient to specify the data directory and the address of the invocation webserver with default port 9001 as in the following example.

 ::